ibm-cloud-docs/secrets-manager/vault-api.md

 | `auto_rotate` | Determines whether Secrets Manager rotates your certificate automatically.  \n  \n If set to `true`, the service reorders your certificate 31 days before it expires.
 Default: `false`|
 | `rotate_keys` | Determines whether Secrets Manager rotates the private key for your certificate automatically.
 If set to `true`, the service generates and stores a new private key for your rotated certificate.
 Default: `false` |
 | `labels[]` | Labels that you can use to filter for secrets in your instance.
 Up to 30 labels can be added. |
-{: caption="Create secret request parameters - Public certificates" caption-side="top"}
+{: caption="Create secret request parameters - Public certificates" caption-side="bottom"}
 {: #vault-create-secret-params-public-certs}
 {: tab-title="Public certificates"}
 {: tab-group="vault-create-secret-params"}